-Dr. Jay Sanders – often called “The Father of Telemedicine” for his work introducing telehealth in the Southeast in the 1970s – can remember the day that telemedicine was concieved, and by whom.
-To Sanders, the true father of telemedicine is Dr. Kenneth Byrd.
+Dr. Jay Sanders – often called “The Father of Telemedicine” for his work introducing telehealth in the Southeast in the 1970s – can remember the day that telemedicine was conceived, and by whom.
+To Sanders, the true father of telemedicine is Dr. Kenneth Bird.
 Here’s his story.